elfsternberg/mp_suggest/README.md

 was time for a minor exercise.
 Rewriting mp\_suggest in Hy was a perfect opportunity.

+<kbd>mp\_suggest</kbd> does *not* alter your MP3 files; instead, it
+prints to stdout a simple Bash script that invokes the command-line program id3v2; you can capture that script and run it by hand, or pipe the output of <kbd>mp\_suggest</kbd> through <kbd>sed</kbd> to make changes on the fly, or just run the output straight into Bash with a unix pipe.

 Writing mp_suggest was an interesting exercise in returning to Lisp after all these years.
 I find that I really enjoyed it (although, honestly, Hy's debugging facilities leave a lot to be desired).
 The